darragh0/ember-js-test-finder/README.md

 - **Transforms** - Data transform tests
 - **Utils** - Utility function tests

-### Both Integration and Unit Tests

-- Components, helpers, and modifiers can have both test types
-- The extension will find all existing test files

-## How It Works

-The extension:

-1. Detects your Ember project root by finding the `app/` and `tests/` directories
-2. Determines the file type based on its location in the `app/` directory
-3. Looks for corresponding test files following Ember conventions
-4. Supports both `.js` and `.ts` files

 ## Error Messages

 - **No test files found**: The file has no associated test files